Ladakh protests: Background

 The Leh Apex Body (LAB) and the Kargil Democratic Alliance (KDA), both being the mix of socio-political and religious groups from Leh and Kargil respectively, had organised the agitation since 2021 for various demands including the statehood to Ladakh, the inclusion of Ladakh in Sixth Schedule, the formation of the Ladakh Public Service Commission, and two parliamentary seats for Ladakh.
 Other demands are concerned with local identity and culture, local languages, environmental issues and employment.

 During 2020 Hill Council elections, the Bharatiya Janata Party (BJP) had promised the inclusion of Ladakh in Sixth Schedule.
 The Central Government has been led by the BJP since 2014.

-Protests
+Protests and talks

 2021—22

 The LAB and KDA were formed and they joined hands to represent their demands.
 In December 2021, the shutdown was observed across Ladakh.
 The Central Government promised the talks but none held for months.
 The LAB and KDA held protests in Leh and Kargil in November 2022.